szhcoco/Investigation-on-Cheese-and-Calories/README.md

 This insight could help home cooks find more appealing recipes, assist recipe creators in tailoring their content, and guide food platforms in improving recommendations.

 ## Data Cleaning and Exploratory Data Analysis
-1. Download the datasets.
+1. Clean the `RAW_recipes` dataframe before merge:
-2. Remove column 'Unnamed: 0' from recipes\
+- Remove column 'Unnamed: 0' from recipes since it does not contain any useful information.
-Column doesn't contain any useful information, so we drop the column.
 3. Split column 'nutrition' in recipes into columns 'calories', 'total_fat', 'sugar', 'sodium', 'protein', 'saturated_fat', 'carbohydrates'.\
 Since column 'nutrition' in recipes contains list-like strings storing [calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV)], we split the column and store informations as floats in separate columns for each kind of nutrition so we can access them easier in the future.\
 To do so, we remove the first and last character of the original nutrition and split the rest by ','.
 Then we use apply to get the value for each component and convert them to float at last.